Edward George Bowen

-Edward George "Taffy" Bowen, CBE, FRS (14 January 1911 – 12 August 1991) was a Welsh physicist who made a major contribution to the development of radar.
+Edward George "Taffy" Bowen, CBE, FRS (14 January 1911 – 12 August 1991), was a Welsh physicist who made a major contribution to the development of radar.
 He was also an early radio astronomer, playing a key role in the establishment of radioastronomy in Australia and the United States.

 Early years

 Edward George Bowen was born at Cockett in Swansea, south Wales, to George Bowen and Ellen Ann (née Owen).
 George Bowen was a steelworker in a Swansea tinplate works.

 From an early age Bowen developed a strong interest in radio and cricket.
 He entered Swansea University and read physics and related subjects.
-He graduated with a First-Class Honours degree in 1930, and continued with postgraduate research on X-rays and the structure of alloys, earning an MSc in 1931.
+He graduated with a first-class Honours degree in 1930, and continued with postgraduate research on X-rays and the structure of alloys, earning an MSc in 1931.

-He completed his doctorate under Professor E.V.
-Appleton at King's College London.
+He completed his doctorate under professor Edward Victor Appleton at King's College London.
 As part of his research, Bowen spent a large part of 1933 and 1934 working with a cathode-ray direction finder at the Radio Research Station at Slough, and it was there that he was noticed by Robert Watson-Watt and so came to play a part in the early history of radar.
 In 1935 he was recruited by Watson-Watt to work in the Radar Development Team as a Junior Scientific Officer.